thadtorix/thadstorix/src/pages/weddings.md

 ![](/images/headsmall.jpg)

-If you’re planning a wedding in Southwest Missouri and would like my help as an officiant, please give me a call or text at 417-213-1205.
+If you’re planning a wedding in Southwest Missouri, Northwest Arkansas, North Eastern Oklahoma, or South Eastern Kansas, and would like my help as your minister for your perfect day, please give me a call or text at 417-213-1205.
 If you’d prefer to email me at ThadSTorix@gmail.com that’s fine as well but you may want to shoot me a text to let me know the email is headed my way.

 * The information I will need from you includes:
 * What sort of wedding you are planning?
 (Traditional or something else?)